-Figure 3: Proposed new and retreatment areas at Lower Big Creek (2020-2023).
+Figure 3: Proposed new and retreatment areas at Turkey Point Provincial Park in 2021(<3ha)

-Figure 4: Proposed retreatment areas at Turkey Point (2020-2023).
+Figure 4: Proposed new and retreatment areas at Turkey Point Wetland Complex in 2021(<14ha) by the Nature Conservancy of Canada.

-Figure 5: Proposed retreatment areas at North Shore, Long Point Bay (2020-2023).
+Figure 5: Proposed retreatment areas along North Shore of Inner Bay in 2021(<1ha) by the Nature Conservancy of Canada.